dubblebrick/Roomod/README.md

 Installation
 ---

+Requires the x86 version of [BepInEx 5](https://github.com/BepInEx/BepInEx/releases/latest) to be installed on whichever game you are modding.

 From the [latest release](https://github.com/dubblebrick/Roomod/releases/latest), download and unzip the mod version corresponding to the game you are modding, and place the Roomod folder in the BepInEx plugins folder for that game.

 Developing with Roomod